TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-vitest.md

 # Why Vitest?

-I've had a really good experience [using Vite]({% link _posts/2023-10-23-bootstrapping-vite.md %}) as my front end tooling.
+I've had a really good experience [using Vite]({% link _posts/2023-10-23-bootstrapping-vite.md %}) as my front-end tooling.
 Vitest is Vite's native test runner.
 It's built on the same foundations as Vite, shares the same config and transformation pipeline, and also supports Vite's Hot Module Reload.

 The API is compatible with [Jest](https://jestjs.io/), the most popular JavaScript unit test framework, so there's lots of examples to copy from.